Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: In the TT version when a player switched sides SQL DB totalscore was not transfered to the new player in a running session (for the game it is a new player)
 - Fixed: Enemy spotted one of the teams was written twice on screen in the TT version
 - Fixed: When a player switched sides in the TT version he got the weapon he had saved while beeing on the other team side
-- Fixed: When ace was used in combination with ranked mode it broke Airtual Arsenal
+- Fixed: When ace was used in combination with ranked mode it broke Virtual Arsenal

 3.99
 - Changed: Rearanged i_weapons_default.sqf and added missing A3 weapons